 What is the regulatory status of GenX?

-The EPAUnited States Environmental Protection Agency set an enforceable drinking water limit of 10 parts per trillion EPA maximum contaminant level for GenX — roughly ten drops in an Olympic swimming pool for HFPO-DA in April , as part of the first-ever national PFAS drinking water regulation EPA 2024 PFAS NPDWR.
+The EPAUnited States Environmental Protection Agency set an enforceable drinking water limit of 10 parts per trillion EPA maximum contaminant level for HFPO-DA — roughly ten drops in an Olympic swimming pool for HFPO-DA in April , as part of the first-ever national PFAS drinking water regulation EPA 2024 PFAS NPDWR.
 Public water systems were required to monitor by 2027 and comply by 2031.
 Then the political ground shifted.

 | Jurisdiction | Status | Limit / Action |